Provider FAQs

 Search codes on MedPolicy Blue »

-All investigative denials will be considered provider liability, even if a preauthorization is done and denied as being investigative.
+All investigative denials will be considered provider liability, even if preauthorization is done and denied as being investigative.

 For a situation where a patient requests services considered not medically necessary and/or investigative and agrees in writing to be responsible for the non-covered charges, the provider must file a paper claim with the signed patient waiver.
 If a claim is filed without a waiver and the claim is denied as provider liability (but a waiver was signed prior to the claim being filed), a provider may submit a reconsideration with the waiver.